lacchain/besu-pro-testnet/README.md

 # LACCHAIN #

-## Notes

-This work was led by [everis](https://www.everis.com/) and was completely donated to LACCHAIN Consortium.

 ## Introduction

 * LACChain Test Networks are DLT infrastructure developed, maintained and provided by the [LACChain Alliance](https://www.iadb.org/en/news/global-alliance-promote-use-blockchain-latin-america-and-caribbean).
 These networks are classified as public-permissioned blockchain infrastructure, according to the standard [ISO/TC 307](https://www.iso.org/committee/6266604.html).